faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/usecase.rst

     :width: 90%
     :align: center

-Given the residuals and thresholds, the consistency based diagnosis candidates as a function of time, in the case of an air mass-flow sensor fault, are
+Given the residuals and thresholds, the consistency-based diagnosis candidates as a function of time, in the case of an air mass-flow sensor fault, are

 .. image:: images/engine/engine_res_isol_fywaf.png